 Is teaching your passion?
 During your first year – usually your first semester – as a Hastings College Teacher Education major, you’ll dive into local classrooms to observe and work with individual students and small groups.
 Classroom time and experience grows each semester so by graduation you’ll be ready to tackle your own classroom of eager students.

 We’re fully accredited and offer degrees in Elementary Education, Secondary Education and Special Education, as well as a Master of Arts in Teaching (MAT) degree.
-Add in nearly 40 endorsement areas, from art to world language and coaching to music, and you’ll have a solid resume focused on areas you love.
+Add in more than 30 endorsement areas, from art to world language and coaching to music, and you’ll have a solid resume focused on areas you love.

 By your junior year, you’ll work under the guidance of master teachers, creating and teaching lessons and gaining confidence in your knowledge and classroom management skills.
 If you are majoring in Elementary Education, your junior includes immersion in a local elementary school, working daily in a classroom.